LiminMHuang/lecture-python-programming.myst/lectures/lecture12_matplotlib.md

 <a id='index-3'></a>
 It is straightforward to generate multiple plots on the same axes.

-Here is an example that randomly generates three normal densities and adds a label with their mean
+Here is an example that randomly generates three normal densities and adds a label with their mean.

 ```{code-cell} ipython3
 :hide-output: false